 Documents are a necessary part of any business or organisation.
-Every department and each position will have documents relevant to them and every procedure and all your policies will be documented somewhere.
+Every department has documents relevant to them and all procedures and policies will have documentation somewhere.
 Regardless of whether these documents are stored physically in your office, or on a computer system, managing these documents, ensuring they are up to date and that your staff are across each document relevant to them can become a difficult task.

 1 – Improved Compliance

 A document management system is among the most essential tools for compliance in highly regulated industries.
-The compliance requirements for some documents can be very complex and being non-compliant can result in fines, having licenses cancelled, and in some cases, criminal liability.
-Implementing a document management system in your business will:
+However, the compliance requirements for some documents can be very complex.
+As a result, being non-compliant can result in fines, having licenses cancelled, and in some cases, criminal liability.
+However, implementing a document management system in your business will:

 - Securely store your documents in the cloud